HdrHistogram/HdrHistogramJS/README.md

 ```

 ## Encode & decode
-HistogramLogReader & Writer classes have not been ported yet,
-but you can already encode and decode base64 compressed histograms:
+You can encode and decode base64 compressed histograms:
 ```
 import * as hdr from "hdr-histogram-js"